andrea-berardi/sorting-algorithms/README.md

 At the moment, as far as I can tell, the project is 100% bug-free and undefined behavior-free.

 The `CMakeLists.txt` (build file) ensures that debug builds have runtime sanity checks (provided by Clang) and the absence of warnings\* hints that there aren't weird things going on.
 I have also run several checks with Cppcheck (a static analyzer) and everything seems to be compliant.
-The `DEBUG_MODE` flag on the code even allows to perform additional correctness checks (it ensures the algorithms sort correctly).
+The `DEBUG_MODE` flag on the code even allows performing additional correctness checks (it ensures the algorithms sort correctly).
 I have decided to keep it as a `const` flag to allow the compiler to better optimize the code when it is set to `false`.

 I'm planning to add more specific directions on how to run the project, but afaik it should be already out-of-the-box.

 I use CLion as my IDE and Clang as my compiler.
 The project manager is CMake.

-I tried to keep the algorithms as close as possible to those shown on the book _Introduction to Algorithms and Data Structures_ but it wasn't always possible.
+I tried to keep the algorithms as close as possible to those shown on the book _Introduction to Algorithms and Data Structures_, but it wasn't always possible.
 Nevertheless, I have **not** used any additional resources apart my professor's PDFs and my tutor's laboratory documentations.

 _\*: Unfortunately there's a tiny warning due to my use of `rand()` in the `gen_rand_array()` function.
 Basically, the IDE is saying that it has limited randomness, which is fine and totally expected.
 Please ignore._